brean/docker-ros/README.md

 # Part 9: ROS 2 and network
 The biggest change from ROS 1 to ROS 2 is that instead of a basic Server-Client architecture ROS 2 uses a peer-to-peer communication model facilitated by [DDS (Data Distribution Service)](https://design.ros2.org/articles/ros_on_dds.html).
 Combined with the virtual network provided by Docker and the underlying network of your operating system this is a very complex setup that can be hard to configure.

---> this topic is so big it could be its own document/video?!
 TODO: Basics and link to DDS-design documentation

 TODO: Docker network devices on linux and their issues (network manager that might interfer)